 2. Have native language support

-You will need continuous language support during the process: From the validation of keyword research, to help with on-page analysis and optimizing content.
+You will need continuous language support during the process: From the validation of keyword research, to help with on-page analysis and optimising content.

 As you can imagine, this is much easier when the person who supports you from a language perspective is also a web marketer who understands the process you’re following and will save you the training time you may need to invest with interns – if they are just starting to work with you – or a freelancer.